pcmarts/Collab-Room-Telegram-App/docs/telegram/notificationUpdates.md

 The Collab Room has enhanced the Telegram notification system with multiple improvements, including personalized notes for collaboration requests and an improved admin broadcast system.
 This document details all notification-related enhancements.

-## Admin Broadcast System (v1.8.0)
+## Admin Broadcast System (v1.8.0 and v1.8.1)

 The admin broadcast feature allows administrators to send formatted announcements to all approved users who have notifications enabled.

 ### Features

-- **Disabled Link Previews**: All broadcast messages have link previews disabled to maintain clean message appearance
+- **Disabled Link Previews**: All broadcast messages have link previews disabled to maintain clean message appearance (v1.8.0)
-- **Enhanced HTML Formatting**: Support for bold text, italics, and hyperlinks in broadcast messages
+- **Enhanced HTML Formatting**: Support for bold text, italics, and hyperlinks in broadcast messages (v1.8.0)
-- **Personalization Placeholders**: Dynamic replacement of placeholders like {handle} and {company} with user-specific information
+- **Personalization Placeholders**: Dynamic replacement of placeholders like {handle} and {company} with user-specific information (v1.8.0)
-- **Interactive Button**: Each broadcast includes a "Launch Collab Room" button to direct users to the app
+- **Interactive Button**: Each broadcast includes a "Launch Collab Room" button to direct users to the app (v1.8.0)
-- **Improved Error Handling**: Enhanced validation and error trapping for HTML parsing issues
+- **Improved Error Handling**: Enhanced validation and error trapping for HTML parsing issues (v1.8.0)
-- **Debug Logging**: Comprehensive logging system to assist with troubleshooting message broadcasts
+- **Debug Logging**: Comprehensive logging system to assist with troubleshooting message broadcasts (v1.8.0)
+- **Optimized Performance**: Efficient batch operations for database queries to prevent timeouts with large user lists (v1.8.1)
+- **Proper Admin Command Scope**: Improved command visibility to ensure admin commands appear only to authorized users (v1.8.1)
+- **Enhanced Scalability**: Memory-efficient data processing for large broadcasts using batch processing (v1.8.1)

 ### Example Broadcast Message